Survivor Series (1994): Storylines

 Although Jerry Lawler and Doink the Clown (Matt Osborne) had a storyline rivalry that dated back to when Doink turned on Lawler by dumping a bucket of water on him after SummerSlam 1993, the feud had rarely been mentioned since then.
 On the September 10, 1994 episode of WWF Superstars of Wrestling, however, Lawler provoked Doink by popping balloons carried by Doink's midget sidekick Dink.
 The rivalry soon led to Lawler introducing a midget named Queasy, who dressed like Lawler.
 Doink and Lawler then introduced many more midgets over the following weeks.
 An elimination match was booked for Survivor Series, with Lawler, Queasy, Sleazy and Cheesy facing Doink, Dink, Wink and Pink.

-Bret Hart's feud with Bob Backlund dated back to the July 30, 1994 episode of WWF Superstars of Wrestling.
-Backlund believed that he had won the match and the WWF World Heavyweight Championship by defeating Hart.
-The match had not ended, however, and Hart pinned Backlund.
-When Hart tried to shake Backlund's hand after the match, Backlund slapped him in the face and locked him in a crossface chickenwing.
-After that Backlund began acting in a completely different manner than he had before, demanding respect from his fellow wrestlers insisting that they call him "Mr. Backlund" and using the crossface chickenwing, a hold he said was unbreakable, on them if they did not adhere to his wishes.
-He claimed that he had never truly been beaten for the WWF World Heavyweight Championship on December 26, 1983, as the match ended when his manager, Arnold Skaaland, threw a towel into the ring rather than allowing Backlund to submit to The Iron Sheik's camel clutch.
-Playing off of this, a rematch between Hart and Backlund was signed for Survivor Series.
-The match was signed as a submission match, but with the stipulation that the only way for a wrestler to win was to have the other person throw in a towel.
-Since this required a wrestler to have a cornerman, each of the participants chose one.
-The challenger chose Owen Hart, while the champion went with Davey Boy Smith.
+Bret Hart and Bob Backlund's rivalry stemmed from a match the two men had on the July 30 edition of Superstars for Hart's WWF Championship.
+Despite Backlund's best efforts to regain the title he had held for over five years, Hart emerged victorious.
+However, when Hart tried to shake Backlund's hand after the match, Backlund slapped him in the face and locked him in a crossface chickenwing, refusing to let go until he was finally pulled off of the champion.
+Once Hart was freed, Backlund stared at his hands in apparent shock at what he had just done..

+Shortly after the incident, Backlund appeared on Monday Night Raw to explain his actions.
+He claimed that he had never truly been beaten for the WWF World Heavyweight Championship on December 26, 1983, as the match ended when his manager, Arnold Skaaland, threw a towel into the ring rather than allowing Backlund to submit to The Iron Sheik's camel clutch; he also demanded that everyone start referring to him as "Mr. Backlund" and that if anyone was able to break out of the crossface chickenwing, he would retire.

+Backlund and Hart signed for a rematch at Survivor Series.
+The match was a non-traditional submission match; the only way for the other competitor to win was to force the opponent to throw in the towel.
+This would require both champion and challenger to have a second accompany them to the ring.
+Hart chose Davey Boy Smith, while Owen Hart agreed to be in Backlund's corner.